 Advise patients that seizures have been reported and to contact clinicians before taking norfloxacin if they have a history of seizures.1

-Advise patients that peripheral neuropathies have been reported with norfloxacin and importance of discontinuing the drug and contacting clinician if symptoms such as pain, burning, tingling, numbness, and/or weakness occur.1
+Advise patients that peripheral neuropathies have been reported with norfloxacin and that symptoms may occur soon after initiation of the drug and may be irreversible.1 Importance of immediately discontinuing the drug and contacting clinician if symptoms of peripheral neuropathy (e.g., pain, burning, tingling, numbness, weakness) occur.1

 Advise patients that diarrhea is a common problem caused by anti-infectives and usually ends when the drug is discontinued.1 Importance of contacting a clinician if watery and bloody stools (with or without stomach cramps and fever) occur during or as late as 2 months or longer after the last dose.1